Hollywood Land: History

 In 2014, Muppet*Vision 3D was closed and its theater was subsequently used for movie previews and other temporary showings.
 In 2016, the final showing of Aladdin took place at the Hyperion Theater.
 It was replaced by Frozen – Live at the Hyperion, a musical based on the 2013 feature film.
 In 2017, the Tower of Terror was closed to be rethemed as Guardians of the Galaxy – Mission: Breakout!, the first Disney attraction in the United States based on the Marvel Cinematic Universe.
 In March 2020, the Hyperion hosted its last showing of Frozen before the Disneyland Resort was closed in response to the COVID-19 pandemic – the musical did not return when the park reopened in 2021.
 That same year, Mission: Breakout! was reclassified as part of Avengers Campus.
 In 2023, the Hyperion was briefly reopened with a limited run of Rogers: The Musical.
-In June 2025, it was announced that Monsters, Inc. Mike & Sulley to the Rescue! will close in early 2026 to make way for an Avatar–themed land.
+In June 2025, it was announced that Monsters, Inc. Mike & Sulley to the Rescue! would close in early 2026 to make way for an Avatar–themed land.
+However, in February 2026 it was announced that the closing date was delayed to 2027.